 “Hey Mags, you alright?”
 Eugene’s turned to her direction, his taloned claws carefully going up her chin to cheek as he assessed her.

 It was this moment that she shook her head.
 “No—to be honest I feel weird.
-I think I’m going to call it here.”
+I think I’m going to leave first after all.”
 She tinkered with her wrist console.
 Eugene moved over to her, and noticed her trying the log out feature.

 Magnolia touched the logout button and she’d been taken to the system shut down.
 She went to key in her code, but before she could finish typing: Marmalade7, her console glitched and booted her out.